rschiewer/neptune-pytorch/README.md

 * hyperparameters for every run,
 * learning curves for losses and metrics during training,
 * hardware consumption and stdout/stderr output during training,
-* TensorFlow tensors as images to see model predictions live,
+* PyTorch tensors as images to see model predictions live,
 * training code and Git commit information,
 * model weights,
 * [other metadata](https://docs.neptune.ai/logging/what_you_can_log)